 Whether writing scares the hell out of you or you just don't have the time for it, I will funnel your thoughts into cohesive, comprehensible content.
 Working with businesses and individuals to tell their stories meaningfully requires generous listening and the ability to take their life's work, their core values, their passions and put them into words that evoke a reaction.
 As a writer, I don't always nail it on the first try.
 Imagining myself into your mind requires intimacy, openness, and thoughtful inquiry.
 This work takes collaboration, it takes time, it takes multiple drafts, and it takes considered, thoughtful, feedback to reach perfection.

 Without variety, the creative well dries up, and mechanics and style grow stagnant, become lacklustre and unreadable.
 I flex my writerly muscles by continually working in any number of fields at a given time.
-Each week, my workload varies from ghostwriting business blogs to creating website content, from interviewing local businesses for editorial publications to editing children's books, from resume design and development to writing my own creative non-fiction.
+Each week, my workload varies from ghostwriting business blogs to creating website content, from interviewing local businesses for editorial publications to editing children's books, from composing marketing collateral and corporate profiles to writing my own creative non-fiction.
 I deftly transfer my writing expertise from one project to another, juggling different forms and styles with both fervour and authority.

 At eight years old, you could find me huddled in bed at night with a book, a towel shoved up against the crack in the door to hide the room's light from my parents.
 Even today, you can find me reading until the wee hours, loathe to abandon my literary friends to the call of sleep.
 Pair my endless reading with my incessant need to journal, to blog, and to write for myself every day, and I am a writer - both personally and professionally.